Sage-Bionetworks-Workflows/nf-syn/README.md

 - `ChannelExtensionPoint` to enrich the channel with custom methods

 In this plugin you can find examples for both of them

-## Compile & run unit tests

-Run the following command in the project root directory (ie. where the file `settings.gradle` is located):

-    ./gradlew check

 ## Run and debug plugin in the development environment

 To run and test the plugin in the development environment, configure a local Nextflow build